 Shown here is a digital signal produced by an ARM microcontroller as measured with a digital oscilloscope.
-This ARM microcontroller uses the 3.3V logic standard, the same as we use with the DE10-Lite board in Lab-in-a-Box.
+This ARM microcontroller uses the 3.3V logic standard, the same as we use with the DE1-SOC board in Experiment VERI.
 The waveform has both overshoots and undershoots immediately after the rising and falling transitions.
 Part of the overshoots are due to the scope probe (and the inductance in the ground lead).
 However, even on-chip digital signals have some degree of overshoots.
 Furthermore, there could also be spurious signals (i.e. noise) coupled onto any digital signals.